helfer1991/wallapop-tech-challenge/wallapop/README.md

 I didn't think it was necessary to use any kind of hook to determine the viewport and render X or Y component/image, I've only written CSS.

-When it comes to improvements, I would have liked to have written more unit-tests and created a loading state component to show when the data is being fetched.
-However, unfortunately I did not have time.
-In the last weekend by grandmother has died and I took some days off as I was having a hard time at focusing on my tasks and needed a bit of time to clear my head up.
+I have created also loading-states for the items-list component.
+Essentially, while the data is being fetched the Skeletons will appear (which are also responsive).
+If you want to check them out first on line 27 of the items-list.container file just type (if(!loading)) and you can see them with a bit more detail :)

+In order to improve the user experience I thought it was best to add a scroll to top button, which is essentially an arrow pointing up (with a bit of transparency).
+It will appear once you scroll down by about 1500 px.

+The unit-testing for this was a bit tricky.
+I wasn't able to test its appearance and, according to what I've researched, it is because JSDOM doesn't allow the engineers to set the height.

-I hope you enjoy :)
+I hope you enjoy this as much as I liked doing this tech challenge!
+Kudos for you for having designed such a cool tech challenge ::)

 ## Available Scripts